nice-digital/next-web/api/readme.md

 #### Redis Key storage

 Cached items are stored as [Redis hashes](https://redis.io/topics/data-types#hashes) which are able to store a set of key value pairs.
 The name of the key is the MD5 encoded url [as noted here](#redis-key-naming).

+#### Conditional Request Logging

+Request logging in this API Gateway is conditionally enabled based on a configuration flag defined in appsettings.json.
+When the EnableRequestLogging setting is set to true, the application injects middleware that logs incoming HTTP requests.
+This setting can be controlled via Octopus Deploy (Octo) and is disabled by default.
+When enabled, request paths, HTTP methods, and client IP addresses are logged without requiring any code changes between environments.
+All logs are written to the standard logging stack configured for the application.

 ## Gotchas